 - Shelf life may not be that good for the lithium electric storage cell.

 - The protection that is required may be too complicated.

 - Lithium ion batteries are usually more expensive.

 - They aren’t always found everywhere yet, since they are a new technology.

 - Lithium ion batteries have limited shipping restrictions around the world.

 Q: What are some advantages of AGM batteries?

-A: An AGM electric storage cell or absorbed glass mat electric storage cell has the following advantages:
+A: An AGM battery or absorbed glass mat electric storage cell has the following advantages: